Contact Us

 In 2015, Truth and Reconciliation Commission (TRC) released its findings and 94 Calls to Action to redress the residential school’s legacy and advance the reconciliation process in Canada.
 The Calls to Action are directed at all levels of government, the private sector and to Canadians as a whole.

-The City of Cambridge is working implementing the Truth & Reconciliation Calls to Action and collaborating with municipal partners in our approach.
+The City of Cambridge is working towards the Truth & Reconciliation Calls to Action and collaborating with municipal partners in our approach.

 In September 2021, council approved a report that identified our next steps in reconciliation including: